“Just because you’re paranoid doesn’t mean they’re not after you…”

 In the first category was the belief that AIDS was a biological weapon developed by the CIA and designed specifically to devastate people of color.
 The rationale: the American government hoped to exterminate all or enough of the African population that we could come in and seize all the rich natural resources of the continent for ourselves.
-It’s easy to see, given the level of exploitation they’d already experienced, why Africans would find this completely believable and how it would stiffen their resolve.
-Much as many Americans today have found that “working hard and playing by the rules,” in a world where maximizing shareholder value is the value placed above all others, is a fast track to the kind of hardened cynicism the real darkies consider more feature than externality.
+It’s easy to see, given the level of exploitation they’d already experienced, right down to the level of the petty and contemptuous (I well remember eating mackerel harvested from the Sea of Japan and the red dye no. 2 the toothpaste digestif was infused with), why Africans would find this completely believable and how it would stiffen their resolve.
+Much as many Americans today have found “working hard and playing by the rules,” in a world where shareholder value is placed above all others, is a fast track to the kind of hardened cynicism the real darkies consider more feature than externality.
 Unless we get angry instead–and anger needs a story.

 In the second category was the theory that–and I kid you not–AIDS began when an American Vietnam War veteran–always the individual involved was an American, a veteran, of that war–had sex with a chimpanzee that was carrying the disease.
 Thus the interspecific jump was made (which otherwise was being laid upon Africans for consuming undercooked “bush meat”) and the rest is rats, lice, and history.
 Everyone knew, from even the most sympathetic portrayals in the films they’d seen, that Vietnam War veterans were quite possibly the only people in the world so devolved, so crude, unkempt, mentally ill, drug-addicted, and pathologically violent to have been more than willing to do the necessary deed with the apes, an argument immeasurably strengthened by the fact that none of those who made it had ever met an American war veteran of any kind.
 Celluloid was all that grounded it.
 Sad.

 Rolling Our Own